unluckyjung/Algorithm/README.md

 # Algorithm
 ***
-It is formy Self PS Study.
+It is for my Self PS Study.